Vatican City Monument of Pope Innocent VIII in St. Peter’s Basilica | Private Exclusive Tours in Rome

 The pope is represented kneeling, in the act of devout prayers, as if imploring from Heaven for the end of the terrible calamity.
-A bronze bas-reliefs in the backgrounds represents the disasters of the war, with cannons, carriages, burning ruins, etc. Above the pope is a beautiful figure of the Madonna holding the Infant Christ in her arms, who is dropping a branch of olive, symbol of peace, as a sign that the prayers of the pope have been heard.
+Bronze bas-reliefs in the background represent the disasters of the war, with cannons, carriages, burning ruins, etc. Above the pope is a beautiful figure of the Madonna holding the Infant Christ in her arms, who is dropping a branch of olive, a symbol of peace, as a sign that the prayers of the pope have been heard.
 The monument is the work of the sculptor Canonica.

 The last monument on the right, over the door giving access to the Dome, is the:

 The monument of Maria Clem.
-Sobiesky – Stuart in St. Peter’s Basilica – Rome
+Sobieski – Stuart in St. Peter’s Basilica – Rome

 Monument of Maria Clem.
-Sobiesky – Stuart wife of James III, who died in Rome in 1735: the inscription calls her Queen of England, France and Ireland.
-The monument, work of Filippo Barigioni and Pietro Bracci, is the last Barocco work in the church.
+Sobieski – Stuart wife of James III, who died in Rome in 1735: the inscription calls her Queen of England, France, and Ireland.
+The monument, the work of Filippo Barigioni and Pietro Bracci, is the last Barocco work in the church.

 Opposite, the: Monument of the Stuarts in St. Peter’s Basilica – Rome

 Monument of the Stuarts erected to the three pretenders to English throne: James III, (died in Rome in 1766) and his sons Charles Edward and Henry IX cardinal and bishop of Frascati, better known under the name of Cardinal York.
 The monument is the work of the sculptor Canova.